A Non-Metric Approach to Space, Time and Gravitation: Equations of evolution

-Mass considered as a gravitational quantity scales via the variation of mass units, which vary as ${\Psi}_t^{-1}$.
-Thus seen active mass is associated with a factor ${\Psi}_t$.
-But since we have defined the gravitational coupling parameter to be constant we must explicitly include the variation of the gravitational coupling into the active mass.
-This means that {\em active mass $m_t$ varies as ${\Psi}_t^{-1}$ measured in atomic units}.
-Furthermore, since matter fields should be coupled to geometry via the active stress-energy tensor ${\bf T}_t$ which dimension is (active) mass density, ${\bf T}_t$ considered as a source of gravity is associated with an extra factor ${\Psi}_t^2$.
-This means that ${\bf T}_t$ experiences extra changes due to the formally variable units, and this must be taken care of in local conservation laws.
+Mass-energy considered as a gravitational quantity, scales via the variation of mass units, which vary as ${\Psi}_t^{-1}$.
+Thus seen, active mass-energy is associated with a factor ${\Psi}_t$.
+But since we have defined the gravitational coupling parameters to be constant, we must explicitly include the variation of the gravitational coupling into the active mass-energy.
+This means that {\em for material particles, active mass-energy $m_t$ varies as ${\Psi}_t^{-1}$ measured in atomic units}, whereas {\em for the electromagnetic field, active mass-energy $m_t$ varies as ${\Psi}_t^{-2}$ measured in atomic units}.